Patagonia is full of incredible wildlife. From penguins and sea lions to elephant seals and whales. It’s amazing to visit Puerto Madryn with kids!

 Even though this would be C’s third whale watching cruise, having seen a Blue whale in Iceland and Northern Right Whales and Belugas along Quebec’s Gaspe Peninsula he was still very excited for the trip.
 D was unsure as our tour boat set off from Puerto Piramides but was very enthusiastic when we spotted the first mom and baby whale tandem only 20 min from shore.

-Punta Cantor and Caleta Valdes
+Wildlife in Punta Cantor and Caleta Valdes

-Interior of Peninsula Valdes
+Exploring the Interior of Peninsula Valdes

 We were also able to see the salt flats in the distance.
 When we go back to Argentina, we would love to do some hiking in the area and have a much closer look at the flora and fauna.